andr01d-1/andr01d-1.github.io/_posts/2024-10-31-CPU-Memory-Model-pt1.md

 - Compiler Reordering: Modern compilers may reorder non-atomic operations; atomics also act as compiler barriers.
 - Real-World Impact: This explains why low-level lock-free code often requires careful use of atomics or fences (e.g., in OS kernels or databases).

-Here's the translation of the provided Chinese text into English:

 ---

 ## Instruction Reordering